0xProject/dev-tools-truffle-example/README.md

 There is a single test that tries to send 2 tokens from the owner.
 Owner doesn't have enough tokens so it reverts.

 Before running tests you need to have the ethereum node running.
-Right now because of the issues in Ganache - it's not supported by 0x Dev Tools.
-We'll be running Geth using a docker container for simplicity.
+Right now because of a [few issues with Ganache](https://github.com/0xProject/0x-monorepo/issues/1520) - it's not supported by 0x Dev Tools.
+We'll be running Geth from a docker container for simplicity.

 ```bash
 docker run -it --rm -p 8545:8501 0xorg/devnet